Queries, not Truths

 How do we define free will when we have bodies, brains, environments and traumas that influence us?

-How do we best mold rituals around psychology and growth to tend toward both communal spiritual needs and personal empowerment and growth?
+How do we best mold rituals around psychology and growth to tend to both communal spiritual needs and personal empowerment and growth?